mss/nm-duid/README.md

 # nm-duid

-Small tool to calculate the NetworkManager generated DHCPv6 DUID
+This is a small tool to calculate the DHCPv6 DUID-UUID the same way NetworkManager does.

+The logic can be found in NM's `generate_duid_from_machine_id()`.